TeasingSisyphus/cuttleV1/README.md

 	*	This fucks up selecting a card until the next turn

 ## FIXED BUGS
+*   FIXED: Jacks now behave properly and allow stacking of multiple jacks on a single point card
 *	FIXED: Sockets don't always connect properly/subscribe you to the game class room upon page load
 *	FIXED: Server crashes if a player clicks 'ready' before opponent joins the game
 *	FIXED: $scope.game.players[$scope.game.pNum] is sometimes undefined in app.js and this fucks up selection